neil-b-patel/opcgdb/apps/data/README.md

 Main data source for the `@opcgdb/api`.

-## TODO

-- [ ] Use Zod for types + Schemas
-- [ ] Simplify type names
-- [ ] Make scraper a CLI receiving parameters
-- [ ] Add checks to ignore files that already exist
-- [ ] Add flag to force re-scraping pages that are already saved
-- [ ] Add NX command for "per language" scraping
-- [ ] Make scraper triggerable from workspace package.json

 ## Getting started

+> [!NOTE]
-> **NOTE**: All commands in this section should be run at the monorepo's root directory
+> All commands in this section should be run at the monorepo's root directory

 After cloning this project, install the monorepo's dependencies: